Knowledge graphSettings

 medium

-This chapter is useful because it shows HTTP evolution as a sequence of trade-offs around simplicity, caching, multiplexing, and the cost of connections.
+This chapter is useful because it presents HTTP evolution as a sequence of trade-offs around simplicity, caching, connection cost, and behavior under load.

 In real engineering work, it helps you choose between HTTP/1.1, HTTP/2, and HTTP/3 based on traffic shape, reason about idempotency and caching semantics, and avoid confusing API design with transport behavior.

-In interviews and design reviews, it gives you a structured language for discussing web performance and protocol-level trade-offs rather than only talking about endpoints.
+In interviews and design discussions, it gives you a structured language for discussing web-system performance and protocol-level trade-offs rather than only talking about endpoints.

 Practical value of this chapter